Pruning vineyards: updating barcodes and representative cycles by removing simplices: Background

-\subparagraph{Matrix reduction.} Given a matrix $M$, we denote by $M[i]$ its $i$-th column, and by $M[i,j]$ the $i$-th element of its $j$-th column.
-The symbol $M[> \bullet,\leq \ast]$ denotes the lower-left submatrix of $M$ given by the first $\ast$ columns and all but the first $\bullet$ rows.
-The \define{pivot} of $M[i]$, denoted by $\piv{M[i]}$, is the row index of the lowest non-zero element in column $i$.
-A matrix is \define{reduced} if all its non-zero columns have unique pivots.
-A \define{zeroed column} is a column that is eventually reduced to zero during the reduction.
+Given a matrix $D$, we denote by $D[i]$ its $i$-th column, and by $D[i,j]$ the $i$th element of its $j$th column.
+As in linear algebra, the \define{pivot} of $D[i]$, here denoted by $\piv{D[i]}$, is the row index of the lowest non-zero element in column $i$.
+A matrix is \define{reduced} if all its non-zero columns have different pivots.
+The standard PH \define{reduction} algorithm for making an unreduced matrix reduced is recalled in \cref{alg_sba}, here referred to as \nameref{alg_sba} - the Standard Barcode Algorithm \cite{standard_alg}.